Lord of the Lost: History

 In 2015, Lord of the Lost released the EP Full Metal Whore.
 The tour for the album used the motto "Make Love Make War" and was supported by the bands Darkhaus, Eyes Shut Tight, Vlad in Tears, and Erdling.
 In December 2015, they released A Night to Remember – Live Acoustic in Hamburg, the DVD and live CD from the acoustic tour during the previous spring.

 The first single "The Love of God" from the album Empyrean was released in May 2016.
 This was followed by the band's first major European tour Make Europe Great Again (M.E.G.A.) with Combichrist, Filter, and (at the German concerts) Rabia Sorda.
 Empyrean was published at the end of July 2016 and is the second concept album from the band.

 The band followed Empyrean with their open air concert premiere as The Lord of the Lost Ensemble, an acoustic-classical band supported by classical musicians and the former drummer Christian "Disco" Schellhorn.

 In December 2016, guitarist Bo Six announced that he would be leaving the band for professional and private reasons.
 In early January 2017, the band announced their new guitarist π (Pi).

 In July 2017, Tobias Mertens announced that, for private and professional reasons, he would be taking a time-out from Lord of the Lost.
 Niklas Kahl has stepped in as drummer for live performances.

 Lord of the Lost performed with KMFDM on the United Kingdom leg of KMFDM's "Hell Yeah" tour with Inertia during September 2017.
 The band planned to join KMFDM on the United States portion of the "Hell Yeah" tour with ohGr starting in October 2017.
 Chris Harms and π were to be playing guitar on stage with KMFDM during the tour, in addition to their Lord of the Lost set.
 Lord of the Lost was forced to withdraw from KMFDM's United States tour when they were not issued visas by the U.S. government.

 Iron Maiden's Steve Harris personally picked Lord of the Lost to support Iron Maiden on their 2020 European leg of the Legacy of the Beast World Tour but due to the COVID-19 pandemic restrictions, the tour had to be cancelled.
 The tour was rescheduled and in 2022, Lord of the Lost played as a support act in 17 European cities on Iron Maiden's Legacy of the Beast world tour and gained much recognition.
 Iron Maiden subsequently renewed this successful collaboration for the European leg of the 2023 The Future Past world tour.

 In December 2022, Lord of the Lost surprised their fans by releasing their new studio album "Blood and Glitter" months before it was scheduled to be released.
-The album, in spite of the last to the minute release and lack of pre-promotion, managed to hit Nr.
+The album, in spite of the last minute release and lack of pre-promotion, managed to hit Nr.
 1 on the official German Music Charts.